 Before riding, check that the brake fluid is above the minimum level mark.
 Check the brake fluid level with the top of the reservoir level.
 Replenish the brake fluid if necessary.

 1. Minimum level mark

-Specified brake fluid: DOT 4
+Specified brake fluid: DOT 3 or DOT 4